-assignments for teachers of varying experience or demographic characteristics teaching the same grade and in the same school in the same year.
-We focus our discussion on prior math achievement, but the results are consistent across other class characteristics as well such, as reading achievement, prior year student absences, and prior year student suspensions.
+We predict the average prior year math achievement of teachers' current students for teacher i in year t in school s and in grade g, Y{ttsg} , as a function of a vector of teacher level measures and a school by year by grade fixed effect, π{stg} .
+Our inclusion of the school by year by grade fixed effect means that our estimates reflect differences in class assignments for teachers of varying experience or demographic characteristics teaching the same grade and in the same school in the same year.
+We focus our discussion on prior math achievement but the results are consistent across other class characteristics as well such as reading achievement, prior year student absences, and prior year student suspensions.
 We introduce the teacher characteristics in a few different models.
 The analysis that uses the administrative sample includes 3 models.
-Model 1 includes teacher gender and race/ ethnicity.
+Model 1 includes teacher gender and race/ethnicity.
 Model 2 adds total years of teaching experience in the district and whether the teacher has a master's degree or higher.
 Model 3 adds controls for the proportion white and proportion poor students in the course.
 Comparing the coefficients on race/ethnicity between Model 2 and Model 3 shows the extent to which preferences toward assigning minority teachers to minority and poor students can account for racial differences in the average prior year achievement of teachers' students.
 The analysis that uses the survey sample includes 5 models.
 Model 1 includes teacher gender and race.
 Model 2 adds college selectivity.
 Model 3 adds teaching experience and highest degree earned.
 For the survey sample, teaching experience is separated into school-specific years of experience and years of experience spent at other schools in the district.
-Model 4 adds prior leadership positions held (grade or department head, school-wide leadership team, professional development leader), and Model 5 adds controls for proportion white and proportion poor in the class as discussed above.
+Model 4 adds prior leadership positions held (grade or department head, school-wide leadership team, professional development leader) and Model 5 adds controls for proportion white and proportion poor in the class as discussed above.

 Next, we examine whether there are features of schools that moderate the relationship between teacher characteristics and class assignments.
-We include three sets of interactions between school and teacher characteristics.
-First, we examine the interaction between teacher experience with the proportion of senior (10 years of experience or more) teachers at the school.
+We include three different sets of interactions between school and teacher characteristics.
+First, we interact teacher experience with the proportion of senior (10 years of experience or more) teachers at the school.
 The proportion of senior teachers at the school is computed by excluding the focal teacher.
 We anticipate that less experienced teachers might receive the most challenging assignments when they are in schools with more experienced teachers.
-Second, we examine the interaction between teacher experience with the proportion of students at the school who failed to score at the proficient level on the state test in the prior year.
-Administrators of schools where more students fail to meet proficiency may feel more pressure to assign their more experienced teachers to struggling students.
-Finally, we examine the interaction between teacher race with the race of their principal and with the percentage of white teachers at the school.
+Second, we interact teacher experience with the proportion of students at the school that failed to score at the proficient level on the state test in the prior year.
+Schools where more students fail to meet proficiency may feel more pressure to assign their more experienced teachers to struggling students.
+Finally, we interact teacher race with the race of their principal and with the percentage of white teachers at the school.
 Given tendencies toward racial homophily, we expect that friendships and social ties among teachers and principals may occur along racial lines.
 To the extent that class assignments partially result through informal processes, black and Hispanic teachers in schools led by white principals or with more white teachers may be assigned particularly difficult classes.